swaptacular/swpt_accounts/protocol.rst

-   * Try to transfer the ``committed_amount`` from the sender's account to the recipient's account. [#zero-commit]_ It SHOULD be ensured that after this transfer, the amount remaining on the sender's account is not excessively negative. [#demurrage]_
+   * Try to transfer the ``committed_amount`` from the sender's account to the recipient's account. [#zero-commit]_ It SHOULD be ensured that after this transfer, the available amount on the sender's account is not excessively negative. [#avl-amount]_ [#demurrage]_

    * Unlock the remainder of the secured amount, so that it becomes available for other transfers. [#unlock-amount]_